If you've logged into YouTube recently, you've probably seen a notification asking you to sign up for YouTube TV. But what exactly is YouTube TV?

 YouTube TV is still rolling out around the U.S., and is currently limited to select cities.

 These locations include major markets such as Chicago, Los Angeles and New York City, with a full list available here.
-On Feb.
-14, YouTube TV announced it is now available in 85 percent of U.S. households, with new markets including Lexington, Dayton, Honolulu and Syracuse.
-If you don't see your city listed, begin the sign-up process to check availability.
+On Jan.
+23, YouTube TV declared it was rolling out to 95 markets in the U.S., growing its coverage to 98 percent of U.S. households, just in time for Super Bowl LIII.

 Which streaming devices work with YouTube TV?